Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   could be used, where the presentation time is added as a 64 bit integer.
   In this case care must be taken not to signal events in the past or too far in the future.

+  The active media processing entity can insert metadata in any of the switching sets, embedded as DashEventMesageBoxes.
+The metadata is assumed to relate to the media presentation (e.g. program information, splice information , chapter information) and not to a specific track.
+For track specific metadata other structures like the CMAF header can be used.
+  Configuration of the receiving on how to handle the metadata is out of scope of current document.
+  More information about this will be given in supplementatal documents on implementation guidelines and best practices.
+  A default behavior could be to embed the metadata events as eventmessages in each audio track in the switching sets for delivery.

   The following steps are recommended for timed metadata
   ingest related to events, tags, ad markers and